-There's nothing like gelato made at home, and that is especially true if it is pistachio gelato.
-Many pistachio gelato recipes use pistachio paste from the store to flavor the dessert.
+There's nothing like homemade gelato, and that is especially true if it is pistachio gelato.
+Many recipes use pistachio paste from the store to flavor the dessert.
 This is possible and will probably give a pretty good taste.
 But if you are looking to achieve the rich, nutty pistachio flavor that a dessert like gelato deserves, made from scratch is the only way to go.

 Triple Pistachio Flavor